If you are like me, you want to donate to charity.

 Sometimes, all it takes is seeing their eyes light up or the smile that comes across their face when they see that someone is actually taking the time to visit, help, or teach to make it all worthwhile.

-Are you a doctor or nurse practitioner who has a little time to donate to charity?
+Are you a doctor or nurse practitioner who has some free time to donate to charity?

 You know, using your training toward helping people at the free clinic or your place of worship?